BinaryMisfit/foolishly-sparked/README.md

 - Game compatibility.
 - Content updates.

-To address these issues there are numerous tools providing functionality often to complex or to simple for what is required.
+To address these issues numerous tools provide functionality often to complex or to simple for what needs to be achieved.
 After spending time trying to work through 5000+ custom content items the need for something to automate or batch some of these functions became a must and Sims Toolkit was born.

-Sims Toolkit is an attempt at trying to bring all this functionality into one place across both Windows and Mac.
+Sims Toolkit attempts to bring all the tools and functionality into one place across both Windows and Mac.

 ## Golden Rules

+While developing Sims Toolkit there are a set of rules applied in deciding how something gets implemented and if it meets the goal of the project.

 ## Current Status